-Next week, earnings season kicks into high gear, including reports from some of the largest technology stocks.
-The MarketBeat analysts will stay on top of those reports and other news to help identify opportunities.
+That outlook may be tested next week when the major retailers report.
+The MarketBeat analysts will be following those reports and other news that impacts portfolios.
 Here are some of our most popular articles from this week.

 Articles by Thomas Hughes